-Before addressing some of them on 26 March 2019, we were able to asses the many ethical issues they care about, such as the risk of someone taking a test and finding out they are an illegitimate child or finding sperm donor progenitors, or the possibility of adopted children or those born anonymously discovering their biological parents.
+Before addressing some of them on 26 March 2019, we were able to asses the many ethical issues they care about, such as the risk of someone taking a test and finding out they have no genetic link to a parent or finding sperm donor progenitors, or the possibility of adopted children or those born anonymously discovering their biological parents.

 We were able to respond by presenting objective and factual information about these different subjects.

-Non-filiative events, such as the birth of an illegitimate child, have been the subject of scientific studies.
+Non-filiative events, such as a child resulting from an adulterous relationship, have been the subject of scientific studies.
 This risk is estimated at 1%!
 Genealogists in Quebec, who started carrying out genetic genealogy studies in 2002, put this figure at 0.5% of the 8,500 descendants of French immigrants who had been tested.

 For sperm donors, there's a fear that the principle of gratuity would be jeopardised.
 For children born anonymously, it is that the principle itself, unique to France in the European Union, would be threatened.

 However, the Bioethics Committee and case law have recognised the right to know one's origins.
 At birth, the parents' wishes have prevailed, with some even wanting to hide an adoption or a sperm donation.
 These children, now adults, can finally make their voices heard and they demand the right to know their origins.

 For people born anonymously, the approach involves Facebook forums, private detectives or the use of the CNAOP, an official body created in 2002 to assist people researching their origins.
 Genetic tests are one more tool in their legitimate research.
 And when they find one of their biological parents, the later often reveals that they have been going through the same process and have been trying to find their biological child.